rentership ~ occupation, analysis

 The subsampling process does the following:

-• Randomly sample 10 local authorities from 8 UK wide regions (e.g. West midlands, East of England etc.) excluding London region (since market behaviour may not generalise to other regions and create issues when data is mixed with others, due to very high counts)
+• Sample all local authorities from 8 UK wide regions (e.g. West midlands, East of England etc.) but excluding London region (since market behaviour may not generalise to other regions and create issues when data is mixed with others, due to very high counts)

-• Within each of the sampled local authorities sample 50 MSOAs at random
+• Within each of the local authorities sample 10 MSOAs at random

 • Get all the data in the sampled MSOAs